Manello/hla_mod_XenThug/README.md

 ### [FOR MAPPERS, Version 0.2]
-Please refer to this new Readme for mappers: [README_MAPPERS](https://github.com/Manello/hla_mod_XenThug/blob/master/README_MAPPERS.md)
+Please refer to this new readme for mappers: [README_MAPPERS](https://github.com/Manello/hla_mod_XenThug/blob/master/README_MAPPERS.md)

 Do you have questions?
 Reach out to me in Discord!
 (Manello#1406) If you are in general interested in updates for this and my future mods follow me on [Twitter](https://twitter.com/manellomb/)!